Fright Night: 7 Movies Perfect for Halloween

 Wes Craven’s masterpiece plays out like a haunted house thriller with something much scarier than a ghost.
 Freddy can get you anywhere (every town has an Elm Street), and the burned villain seems to relish in the carnage he creates and the pain he inflicts.

 Easily the most memorable of all the slashers, Craven’s Krueger works on a level like no other precisely because of his dual nature.
-On the one hand (the clawed one), he’s a monster too evil even for hell, and he embodies everything humanity fears regarding the unknown, including the unconscious mind during sleep.
-On the other hand, he’s really, really funny.
+On the one hand (the clawed one), he’s a monster too evil even for hell.
+He embodies everything humanity fears regarding the unknown, including the unconscious mind during sleep.
+But on the other hand, he’s really, really funny.
 In later additions to the franchise, you actually start to root for him due to his smartly written dialogue and charismatic (yet still disgusting) presence.

 The character was inspired not only by nightmare-plagued immigrants dying in their sleep, but also by Craven’s creepy childhood experiences with strangers and bullies.
 This film could have easily turned out to be silly, but Craven’s ability to evoke mood and tension from lighting and pacing make it a serious piece of cinema.

-Freddy’s arms stretched freakishly long in an alleyway, a bloody, wrapped up Tina used by the killer to terrify Nancy, and Johnny Depp’s character being sucked into a bed and turned into a tempest of gore—these are moments that horror fans will never forget.
+Throughout the franchise, iconic imagery invaded our collective nightmares.
+Freddy’s arms stretched freakishly long in an alleyway, a bloody, wrapped up Tina used by the killer to terrify Nancy, and Johnny Depp’s character being sucked into a bed and turned into a tempest of gore — these are moments that horror fans will never forget.
 If it weren’t for Craven’s masterful directing and Robert Englund’s convincingly creepy performance as Freddy, this film might have ended up as a goofy footnote in the vein of Troll 2.

 In 1978, John Carpenter directed and co-wrote a movie called Halloween, featuring a serial killer that would become the model for many future psychotic characters.
 Before Jason, Freddy, Chucky, and others, there was Michael Myers.
-A brutal, farm-bound Leatherface had terrified audiences 4 years earlier, but that character and its film series seems to represent a fear of the unknown—country roads, strangers, etc.
+A brutal, farm-bound Leatherface had terrified audiences four years earlier, but that character and its film series seems to represent a fear of the unknown — country roads, strangers, etc.

-At first glance, Halloween seems like nothing more than Leatherface in an urban setting, but an important difference can be noted upon closer inspection.
-Aside from the vastly unexplored human psyche, Myers doesn’t really represent the unknown—he represents a threat far closer to home, the idea that a monster can lurk behind the eyes of something as innocent as a child.
+At first glance, Halloween seems like nothing more than Leatherface in an urban setting.
+However, an important difference can be noted upon closer inspection.
+Aside from the vastly unexplored human psyche, Myers doesn’t really represent the unknown — he represents a threat far closer to home, the idea that a monster can lurk behind the eyes of something as innocent as a child.

 Spawning some less than stellar sequels and remakes, Halloween is obviously the perfect movie to watch on our favorite creepy holiday, and it will probably remain so for a very long time.
 Jump scares, believable characters, a tough heroine, and an old William Shatner mask make this film one of the few genuinely terrifying post-Hitchcock thrillers.